 The second step of the evaluation cycle is the pre-evaluation conference between the educator and evaluator.
 During the Pre-Evaluation Conference, the educator begins by sharing his/her self-assessment and proposed goal/s with the evaluator.
 The educator collaborates with the evaluator to refine the goal/s and Educator Plan as needed.
-During this initial conference, the educator and evaluator must engage in a conversation that incorporates all of the components identified below, as appropriate to the context of the educator.
+During this initial conference, the educator and evaluator must engage in a conversation that incorporates all the components identified below, as appropriate to the context of the educator.

-Goal Setting and Planning:

-The educator presents to the evaluator the Goal Setting and Planning Tool with proposed Professional Practice Goal, action steps, and potential sources of evidence to be used to evaluate his/her work.
+Goal Setting and Planning: The educator presents to the evaluator the Goal Setting and Planning Tool with proposed Professional Practice Goal, action steps, and potential sources of evidence to be used to evaluate his/her work.

-Pre-Evaluation Conference Conversation:

-The educator and evaluator review the rubrics to address questions, such as:
+Pre-Evaluation Conference Conversation: The educator and evaluator review the rubrics to address questions, such as:

 - Are there any assumptions about specific Indicators that need to be shared because of the role-specific context (e.g. school, caseload, etc.)?
 Note that pursuant to NRS 391.465, there must be, "consideration of whether the classes for which the employee is responsible exceed the applicable recommended ratios of pupils per licensed teacher recommended by the State Board pursuant to NRS 388.890 and, if so, the degree to which the ratios affect: (1) The ability of the employee to carry out his or her professional responsibilities; and (2) The instructional practices of the employee." - Are there any Indicators for which effective performance will depend on factors beyond the control of the educator?
-If so, how will those dependencies be accounted for in the evaluation process? - Are there any Indicators that previous performance identified as an area for growth, and will need to be a specific focus for part or all of the year?
+If so, how will those dependencies be accounted for in the evaluation process? - Are there any Indicators that previous performance identified as an area for growth, and will need to be a specific focus for part or all year?

-Educator Plan: As a result of the conference, the educator should have a clear understanding of the expectations for performance as aligned to the Standards, have clearly defined goals, and have a plan of action for moving forward.
+ne conference, the educator should have a clear understanding of the standards, have clearly defined goals, and have a pla